ElectricToy/ld31/docs/Protect Your Family.md

 # Tasks

-BUG: Repeatedly mashing the fire key on a turret makes it jump around silly.
+BUG: Repeatedly mashing the fire key while pointing any direction but right with a turret makes it jump around silly.

-Make flash of some kind when a new object is "provided."

-Humans shouldn't wander over other humans, or items if they can help it.

 Post Mortem
+    Xcode/clang has gotten far more unstable
+    Restart of idea
+    Statistics: changes over the weekend.

 Add embedded version.
 This almost works, but keyboard doesn't.
 DEBUG preventDefault() in an iFrame.